 On July 6, 2022, the UCRFPG met and approved the proposed lists of recommended FMEs, FMSs, and FMPs.
-Of the 367 FMEs, FMSs, and FMPs collected, 275 were recommended.
+Of the 367 FMEs, FMSs, and FMPs collected, 275 were recommended, amended to 300.
 Table ES-4, Table ES-5, and Table ES-6, respectively, describe the recommended FMEs, FMSs, and FMPs.
+The performance of identified FMEs, and the identification, evaluation, and recommendation of additional FMPs completed as part of Task 12 included in the amended scope of work, are summarized in technical memoranda included in Appendix D.